dlhamilton/Bomb-Catcher/README.md

 **High Scores Modal**<br>
 * **Enter New high score** - Users can enter their name when they set a new high score and it will add it to lcoal storage, It will format the names with a captial letter for the first character.
 * **High scores** - shows the high scores that are stored in local storage.
-* **Sort high scores** - This will sort the high scores in score order, bombs defused per second or the date usimng a bubble sort.
+* **Sort high scores** - This will sort the high scores in score order, bombs defused per second or the date using a bubble sort.
 ![highscore](assets/media/chrome_images/game_highscore.webp)
 ![game_over_modal](assets/media/chrome_images/game_over_modal.webp)